 The 1098T is prepared in January by the MIU Office of Financial Aid.
 They are mailed to the permanent address on file with the Registrar.
 Duplicates can be requested to the Office of Financial Aid, via email to Financial Aid

-If you were a non-resident alien at any time during a tax year, you are not eligible for Education Tax Credits.
+If you (or your spouse) were a non-resident alien at any time during a tax year (and didn’t elect to be treated as a resident alien for tax purposes), you are not eligible for Education Tax Credits.
 If have Permanent Resident status for an entire tax year, contact:

 Computer Professionals email Computer Placement for documentation